Dilations of commuting $C_{0}$-semigroups with bounded generators and the von Neumann polynomial inequality: Introduction

 \begin{thm}[Sufficient norm conditions for regular unitary dilations] \makelabel{thm:relative-norm-bound-generators-implies-dilation:sig:article-dilation-problem-raj-dahya} Let $d\in\naturalsPos$ and $T$ a (necessarily contractive) $d$-parameter $\Cnought$-semigroup over a Hilbert space $\HilbertRaum$ with bounded generators $A_{1},A_{2},\ldots,A_{d}$.
 If the generators satisfy $ \frac{ \norm{A_{i} + \omega_{i}\cdot\onematrix} }{\omega_{i}} \leq 2^{1/d} - 1 $ for all $i\in\{1,2,\ldots,d\}$ and some $\boldsymbol{\omega}=(\omega_{i})_{i=1}^{d}\in\realsPos^{d}$, then $T$ has a regular unitary dilation. \end{thm}

 In \S{}\ref{sec:examples}, we investigate complete (super) dissipativity for concrete classes of semigroups.
-In the case of strongly commuting semigroups, the notions coincide with the more basic properties of dissipativity and negative spectral bounds respectively.
-And by working with a naturally definable class of non-strongly commuting generators, we demonstrate that our notions are in general not equivalent to these properties.
+In the case of normal semigroups, the notions coincide with the more basic properties of dissipativity and negative spectral bounds respectively.
+And by working with a naturally definable class of non-doubly commuting generators, we demonstrate that our notions are in general not equivalent to these properties.

 The paper concludes in \S{}\ref{sec:applications} with a non-trivial application of complete dissipativity to the von Neumann inequality problem.
 We provide a natural generalisation of the problem to our context, defining the \highlightTerm{regular polynomial bounds} and the \highlightTerm{regular von Neumann polynomial inequality problem for multi-parameter $\Cnought$-semigroups} (see \Cref{defn:polynomial-inequalities-semigroups:sig:article-dilation-problem-raj-dahya}).
 We then establish a second characterisation of regular unitary dilations: